Sweetwater Amateur Radio Club

 When: Second Tuesday of the Month at 6:30 P.M.
 Mountain Time

-Where: Sweetwater County Justice Center, Rock Springs, WY or Green River American Legion, Green River WY
+Where: Sweetwater County Justice Center, Rock Springs, WY or Green River (Fire Station Or American Legion), Green River WY

 146.940